ENCCS/sycl-workshop/content/what-is-sycl.rst

 .. questions::

-   - What is SYCL and why should I care?
+   - What is SYCL_ and why should I care?

 .. objectives::

-   - Learn how to write a simple C++ SYCL code.
+   - Learn how to write a simple C++ SYCL_ code.
-   - Learn how to compile with SYCL enabled.
+   - Learn how to compile hipSYCL_.
-   - Learn about device discovery in SYCL code.
+   - Learn about device discovery in SYCL_ code.

+The high-performance computing landscape is increasingly dominated by machines whose high FLOP counts is delivered by *heterogeneous hardware*: large-core count CPUs in tandem with ever more powerful GPUs are now the norm in the HPC datacenter.
+This trend is likely to continue, with the appearance of new hardware architectures, sometimes tailored for specific operations.

+Each new architecture comes equipped with its own, usually low-level, programming language.
+Adapting applications for a heterogeneous computing environment proceeds in tight cycles of profiling and porting.
+These are time-consuming, error-prone, and scarcely portable:

+* Mastering low-level programming languages may require years.
+* The codebase can *diverge* significantly to work with different hardware.

 .. todo::

-   Write an intro

-   - Computing platforms are and will be powered by heterogeneous hardware.
+   Complete intro:

    - Standards-based, vendor-agnostic programming for heterogeneous hardware
    - Compilation model
    - Evolution in relation to C++ standard (Khronos group has a chart, I think)